Olivia Chow: Federal politics

 In 1997, Chow ran as an NDP candidate for the House of Commons in Trinity—Spadina.
-Liberal incumbent Tony Ianno won by 1,802 votes, 4.5% of the total.
+Liberal incumbent Tony Ianno won by 1,802 votes, receiving 45% of the total votes.

-In 2004, Chow again won the Trinity—Spadina NDP nomination for the summer federal election.
+In 2004, Chow again received the Trinity—Spadina NDP nomination for the summer federal election.
 With support from Jack Layton, a new urban focus of the NDP, and higher party popularity nationwide, she was widely expected to win despite some criticism from voters who elected her to a municipal seat just six months prior.
 She managed another strong second-place showing, but failed to unseat Ianno by only 805 votes, 1.5% of the total.

 Tactical voting was blamed partially for Chow's defeat, as Liberal attack ads on Conservative Party leader Stephen Harper attempted to make the election a choice between the Liberals and Conservatives, with the effect of attracting NDP-leaning voters to support the Liberals and stave off a potential Harper government.
 Chow also did not resign her council seat to run federally, with some suggesting that her constituents felt comfortable voting Liberal while still having Chow around to represent them at a different level of government.

 When the Liberal federal government was defeated on a motion of non-confidence, Chow resigned her city council seat of fourteen years on November 28, 2005, to make a third run at seat in the House of Commons.
 She was succeeded on city council on an interim basis by Martin Silva.
 As Silva was not allowed to run for re-election, Chow's constituency assistant Helen Kennedy ran but lost to Adam Vaughan.

-During the 2006 campaign, Mike Klander, an executive of the federal Liberal party's Ontario wing, made comments in his blog insinuating that Chow was a Chow Chow dog and said of her husband, "I just want to say that I think Jack Layton is an asshole".
-Layton denounced the comments about Chow as racist, and Klander apologized and resigned.

 On January 23, 2006, she won the Trinity—Spadina seat for the NDP in the federal election.
 She defeated Ianno by 3,667 votes, almost 6%.
 Along with Jack Layton she was part of only the second husband-and-wife team in Canadian parliamentary history to serve jointly.
-(Gurmant Grewal and Nina Grewal were the first, winning their seats in the 2004 election.)
+(Gurmant Grewal and Nina Grewal were the first, winning their seats in the 2004 Canadian federal election.)